 Summer is almost here and in my house that means lots and lots of days spent at the pool.
 I enjoy being at the pool because it feels amazing to be out of the house with the kids and they aren’t going stir crazy sitting in front of a television all day.
 I can relax and they can have some fun in the sun.
 Sometimes making the journey to the pool can be a little overwhelming.
+I’ve heard from friends that going to a London C2C First Aid Aquatics facility to learn CPR is a good idea if I want to be extra prepared in case my kids end up in an emergency and need help.
+My friend did that course and told me that because of the CPR training she undertook she found it a lot easier to help her kids when one of them almost drowned.
+Glad she was so prepared.
 I always have these thoughts of self-doubt and making sure I have everything that I might need to tend to the kids.
 So, like most everything in my life, I created a list of things that I like to take to the pool and how I get ready for a day at the pool to help make things easier for me and for every parent about to head out on the journey that is called “pool day”.

 Get as much done as you canf before you leave the house.

 Getting to the pool is hard enough when you have children.
 I’ve made the mistake of not getting all the children ready in their swimsuits and covered in sunscreen before we headed out before.
 It was the worst mistake I could have ever made.
 Have you ever tried to get one child to sit still to put sunscreen on while the other one just wants to jump in the pool and both children just start crying because all they see in those bright eyes is a beautiful body of water that they so badly want to jump in?
 Yeah, it’s not the best or safest way to do things.
 So have the kids in the suits and sunscreen on before you leave the house.